opx-infra/dbp/README.md

 * `dbp run` starts a persistent container in the background
 * `dbp rm` removes the persistent container

-Both `dbp build` and `dbp run` use temporary containers if no container exists.
+Both `dbp build` and `dbp shell` use temporary containers if no container exists.

 ## Advanced usage